Bar Elias: History

 In 1838, Eli Smith noted Burr Elyas as a Sunni Muslim, Greek Catholic and Maronite village in the Beqaa Valley.

 Geography

 The town is situated 52 km to the east of the Lebanese capital Beirut.
-It is possible to drive a car from Bar Elias to Beirut in 60 to 75 minutes, depending on traffic volume.

 Climate

 Bar Elias is located in the East of Lebanon.
 Its weather is known for its dryness.
 It rarely rains in Bar Elias in the summer, there is indeed a lack of humidity.
 The summers are very warm, with temperatures reaching 35 degrees Celsius.
-The winters are rather cold, also characterized by heavy snows.
-The rivers "Litani and Ghzayil" flow just around the outskirts of the town.
+The winters are rather cold, and also characterized by heavy snow.

 Population

-Bar Elias' population has steadily grown since its founding.
+Bar Elias' population has grown since its founding.
 At the end of the eighteenth century, Bar Elias had less than a thousand inhabitants and 50 houses.
 By the late 1850s, the population jumped to about 7-10,000 people.
 The population continued to grow throughout the twentieth century.
 Today, Bar Elias is home to about 60-80,000 Lebanese.